-To achieve their recommendations for children, the AASM created a 13-person panel who reviewed 864 science-based articles in order to form their consensus.
-The guidelines reveal that kids need plenty more sleep than adults, which is understandable since the childhood and teen years are a time of significant growth.
-This is important information for parents, who can help make sure these guidelines are followed.
+To achieve their recommendations for children, the AASM created a 13-person panel that reviewed 864 science-based articles to form their consensus, revealing that kids need more sleep than adults.
+This fact is essential for parents, who can help make sure these guidelines are followed.

 Learn More: How Much Sleep Do Kids Need

-A lack of shut-eye can negatively impact your body’s immune system, which allows you to fight off diseases and remain healthy.
-Little to no sleep means you’re more susceptible to becoming sick and could also delay the healing process.
+To little sleep means you’re more susceptible to becoming sick and could delay the healing process.

-When you sleep, your body produces multiple proteins, antibodies, and cells that aid immune system responses.
-However, sleep deprivation can cause the production of these protective elements to decrease, leaving you more vulnerable to illness.
-Even a common cold is no walk in the park, and continually feeling under the weather means you could find yourself using up precious sick days or missing major projects and events at school.
+When you sleep, your body produces proteins, antibodies, and cells that aid immune system responses.
+However, sleep deprivation can decrease the production of these protective elements.

-Research shows us that people who don’t get enough rest have reported experiencing an increase in negative moods, including anger, irritability, sadness, and frustration.
+Research shows that people who don’t rest enough experience an increase in negative moods, including anger, irritability, sadness, and frustration.

-Furthermore, sleep deprivation has been found to raise your risk of developing mood disorders such as anxiety and depression.
-Mood disorders and sleeplessness are often connected since one can directly affect the other, which is why if you’re vulnerable to mood disorders, good sleep is critical.
+Furthermore, sleep deprivation can raise your risk of developing mood disorders such as anxiety and depression.
+Mood disorders and sleeplessness are often connected since one can directly affect the other.

-According to the Centers for Disease Control and Prevention (CDC), one of the ways the body responds to a lack of rest is by generating microsleeps.
-These are involuntary sleep episodes that usually occur for a few seconds.
-While you appear to be awake and your eyes are open, your brain won’t process information.
+According to the Centers for Disease Control and Prevention (CDC), one way the body responds to a lack of rest is by generating microsleeps.
+These involuntary sleep episodes usually occur for a few seconds.
+So while you appear to be awake with your eyes open, your brain won’t process information.